sanchezis/MU-Big-Data-and-Data-Science-Image-Pathology-Pipeline/README.md

 │
 ├─ /tests
 │ ├─ /units # contains basic unit tests for the code
-│ └─ /integration # contains integrations tests for the jobs │ # and the setup
+│ └─ /integration # contains integration tests for the jobs │ # and the setup
 │
 ├─ .gitignore